strategic workforce planning: myth, magic or must do?

-Lack of clarity around workforce planning
+lack of clarity around workforce planning

 Ask five people what strategic workforce planning is and you’ll likely get five different answers.

 Whilst there’s a growing demand for strategic workforce planning in the market, there seems to be less clarity on what it actually is, or what’s required to deliver it.
-How can this be the case when the organisation is essential to delivering business strategy and solving complex business challenges?
+How can this be the case when the organization is essential to delivering business strategy and solving complex business challenges?

-I’ve posed this question to a number of companies, and it seems the answer is clear: senior management teams are failing to extract maximum shareholder value from their current operating models and organisational data.
+I’ve posed this question to a number of companies, and it seems the answer is clear: senior management teams are failing to extract maximum shareholder value from their current operating models and organizational data.

-So what is workforce planning?
+so what is workforce planning?

 In practice there are three broad levels, each with a different purpose, time horizon and approach.